Skip to main content

 Understand Your PIP Coverage

 Check your current PIP limit (usually $10,000).
 Understand how PIP has worked for you in past claims, if any.
-After July 1, you will not have this coverage.
+If a repeal passes, this coverage would go away.

 3